Areas / Local authorities / Pembrokeshire · local authority guide

 Based on 5,184 sales recorded in the last three years (HM Land Registry).

-The median home in Pembrokeshire has sold for £220,000 over the last three years — below the ~£290,000 England & Wales average.
-The average of £266,205 sits notably higher than the median, which usually means a tail of larger or higher-value sales pulling the mean up.
+The average house price in Pembrokeshire over the last three years is £266,205, with a median sold price of £220,000 — below the ~£290,000 England & Wales norm.
+The mean sits notably higher than the median here, which usually means a tail of larger or higher-value sales pulling the average up.
 That's drawn from 5,184 recorded sales — a liquid, actively-traded local market.

 Pembrokeshire price trend